Gray-Layer, Oil Painting Techniques also known as the "Dead Layer"

 This helps make sure you're not overpowering your contrast range!
 Keep the gray layer close to the underlying umber and your overall contrast of the painting is preserved.

+I then begin to correct and blend with my medium and large mop dry brush.
 This technique of applying paint, correcting, then blending is not only used in the gray-layer, but is repeated through all steps except the finishing.

 You use less blending on the final layer as you want the thick paint to stand out of the canvas.
 A small trick to capture more of the available room light.

-Here's another example of applying the gray layer mixtures,
+Here's another example of applying the gray layer mixtures.

 Then correcting and blending with the soft, mop dry brush.

-Here's another tip about the correcting part of this technique.
-I usually apply paint with a small round brush.
-I then correct with a filbert or flat.
 You can also use a worn out round.
 Your goal is to remove excess paint, blend edges of two different shades, or push more paint where needed.
-This happens on round surfaces, in flat surfaces that contain shadows, etc. Preserve your hard edges for the final layers.

 From here you can go to the next lesson by clicking here for color lessons.